DSC-Capstone/dsc-capstone.github.io/student/quarter-1-assignment-descriptions.md

 ## Q1 Project

-*This assignment is worked on in groups of 2*.

 The Q1 project is the main output of the first quarter work.
 The final result consists of a report and code replicating a